codemickeycode/kaizend/README.md

 # kaizend

-My personal exercise files for PythonPH Kaizend
+My personal exercise files for PythonPH Kaizend (a mastermind group and exclusive training program for PythonPH Core Volunteers)